plainionist/Plainion.GraphViz/docs/Clusters.md

 ![](Screenshots/ClusterEditor.png)

+Hint: Use CTRL+RMB to open the context menu without selecting a node automatically to allow creation of new clusters.

 ## Manage clusters within the graph

 You can use the context menu on a node to add (selected) nodes(s) to a cluster from within the graph.